Quantitative weak mixing for random substitution tilings

 Recall the renormalization maps $\Phi_{\sigma^{-1}(x)}:\Omega_{\sigma^{-1}(x)}\rightarrow\Omega_{x} $ and observe that if $h:\Omega_x\rightarrow \mathbb{R}$ is a level-$1$ TLC function, then $h':=\Phi_{\sigma^{-1}(x)}^*h:\Omega_{\sigma^{-1}(x)}\rightarrow \mathbb{R}$ is a level-$0$ TLC function.
 In particular, if $h = \sum_{i=1}^M h_i$, where $h_i$ is supported on tilings $\mathcal{T}\in\Omega_x$ whose level-$1$ supertile around the origin is of type $i$, then $h' =\sum_{i=1}^M \Phi_{\sigma^{-1}(x)}^*h_i = \sum_{i=1}^M h'_i$, where $h_i'$ are supported on tilings $\mathcal{T}'\in\Omega_{\sigma^{-1}(x)}$ whose tiles containing the origin is of type $i$.
 In addition, if $g_\mathcal{T}(t) = h\circ\varphi_t(\mathcal{T})$, $g_{\mathcal{T}'}'(t) = h'\circ\varphi_t(\mathcal{T}')$ and $\Phi_{\sigma^{-1}(x)}(\mathcal{T}') = \mathcal{T}$, using (\ref{eqn:conj}), then

 so they can both be written as

-\begin{lemma}[\cite{ST:random}] Let $S_1,\dots, S_N$ be a collection of uniformly expanding compatible substitution rules on $m$ prototiles.
+The following is \cite[Lemma 8.1]{ST:random}. \begin{lemma} Let $S_1,\dots, S_N$ be a collection of uniformly expanding compatible substitution rules on $m$ prototiles.
 For $\mu$ a minimal, $\sigma$-invariant ergodic probability measure on $\Sigma_N$, for almost every $x$ and tiling $\mathcal{T}\in\Omega_x$ and $R>0$ there exists an integer $n = n(R)$ and a decomposition